-PAC seeks to maintain a Board of Directors with a broad range of financial and other skills, experience and knowledge necessary to guide the business of the Group.
+PAC seeks to maintain a Board of Directors with a broad range of financial and other skills, experience, and knowledge necessary to guide the business of the Group.
 In addition, Pacific Current seeks to maintain an inclusive and diverse Board, which at a minimum, collectively has the skills and experience as set out below.

-Board skills, experience and attributes as at 30 June 2023
+Board skills, experience and attributes held currently

-Directors' Skills Ma atrix - Year ending 30 June 2023 kills and Experience Explanation The extent (%) to which this skill is present amongst directors Funds management and/or financial services experience Experience in significant components of the funds management or financial services sector, including equity and debt capital markets.
+Pacific Current Group Limited Directors' Skills Matrix Skills and Experience Explanation The extent (%) to which this skill is present amongst directors Funds management and/or financial services experience Experience in significant components of the funds management or financial services sector, including equity and debt capital markets.
 Strong knowledge of the regulatory environment.
 Includes advisory roles to the industry.
-75% Leadership and commercial acumen Skills gained whilst performing at a senior executive level for a considerable length of time.
+95% Leadership and commercial acumen Skills gained whilst performing at a senior executive level for a considerable length of time.
 Includes delivering superior results, running complex businesses, leading complex projects and issues, and leading workplace culture.
-81% Financial acumen Good understanding of financial statements and drivers of financial performance for a business of significant size, including ability to assess the effectiveness of financial controls.
-75% Risk and Compliance An understanding of compliance and experience in anticipating and evaluating macro, strategic, operational, financial, social, and technological risks that could impact the business.
+90% Financial acumen Good understanding of financial statements and drivers of financial performance for a business of significant size, including ability to assess the effectiveness of financial controls.
+95% Risk and Compliance An understanding of compliance and experience in anticipating and evaluating macro, strategic, operational, financial, social, and technological risks that could impact the business.
 Recognising and managing these risks by developing sound risk management frameworks and providing oversight.
 Includes experience in managing compliance risks and regulatory relationships.
-72% Strategy Experience in developing, setting, and executing strategic direction.
+90% Strategy Experience in developing, setting, and executing strategic direction.
 Experience in driving growth and transformation, executing against a clear strategy.
-78% Governance Publicly listed company experience, extensive experience in and commitment to the highest standards of governance, experience in the establishment and oversight of governance frameworks, policies and processes.
+95% Governance Publicly listed company experience, extensive experience in and commitment to the highest standards of governance, experience in the establishment and oversight of governance frameworks, policies and processes.
 75% Technology and digital Experience in businesses of a significant size with major technology focus, including adaptation to digital change and innovation.
-58% People, culture and conduct Experience in people matters including building workforce capability, workplace cultures, management development, succession and setting a remuneration framework that attracts and retains a high calibre of executives, and promotion of diversity and inclusion.
-78% Stakeholder engagement Demonstrated ability to build and maintain key relationships with industry, government, or regulators.
-75%
+60% People, culture and conduct Experience in people matters including building workforce capability, workplace cultures, management development, succession and setting a remuneration framework that attracts and retains a high calibre of executives, and promotion of diversity and inclusion.
+85% Stakeholder engagement Demonstrated ability to build and maintain key relationships with industry, government, or regulators.
+85%